New treatments in the form of medical tattoos for vitiligo and leucoderma, can be used to camouflage skin pigment loss caused by these conditions.

 For instance, if you fall down you will have a scab formation.
 When the wound heals there is a lack of pigmentation in that area.
-That is called hypo pigmentation.
-But leukoderma is depigmentation or complete loss of pigment.”
+That is called hypopigmentation.
+But leukoderma is depigmentation or complete loss of pigment.

-“Leukoderma is a general term.
+Leukoderma is a general term.
 The medical term is vitiligo.
 There are two types of white patches.
 The first type, leukoderma, happens following a chemical change.
-For instance rubber chappals have an ingredient which causes a chemical reaction on the skin resulting in pigment loss.
+For instance, rubber chappals have an ingredient that causes a chemical reaction on the skin resulting in pigment loss.